D4rkBerserk3r/Utramarine-s-mini-Wiki/README.md

 # My Ultramarines little wiki
 It's a little project made for high school
-Feel free to give me some advices for changes!!1
+Feel free to give me some advices for changes!!!